Nondomiciled Commercial Driver License or Permit FAQs

-To be eligible for a nonresident CDL the applicant must provide:
+To be eligible for a nondomiciled CDL the applicant must provide:

-- Documents required to verify name, date of birth, place of birth, social security number, and Missouri residential address; and
+- Documents required to verify identity, lawful status, Social Security number, and Missouri residential address; and

 - Employment verification letter from a Missouri employer on company letterhead, dated within thirty (30) days that includes the following information: